jrem08/jrem08/README.md

 ## About Me:

 I am a Technical Professional in Software Programming and currently studying Computer Science and Software Development Technology.
-I specialize in graphic/web design, combining creativity and functionality to build effective digital solutions.
+I specialize in web design, combining creativity and functionality to build effective digital solutions.
 I am passionate about web development, disciplines I integrate to create intelligent, modern, visually appealing, and results driven experiences.
 I am constantly learning and evolving, committed to developing technology that generates real impact.

 - 🎓 Professional technician in software programming
 - 📚 Computer Technologist and Software Development